 JM: Tell us about the training involved in becoming an auctioneer.

-HH: I started out by bid clerking for about 3 years with the great Simon de Pury.
-I picked up the technical side there as well as a few mannerisms, and then I started doing charity auctions to get a feel for what it was like to be in front of an audience.
-It’s a combination of getting the numbers down and getting the experience, both with Phillips and with charity auctions.
-They’re entirely different experiences.
-With Phillips, it’s harder to bluff, you’ve got to be a bit more serious.
+HH: I started out by bid clerking for about 3 years under Simon de Pury.
+I picked up the technical side, and then I started taking charity auctions to get a feel for what it was like to be in front of an audience.
+It’s a combination of getting the numbers down and gaining experience.
+Saying this, taking sales for Phillips and charity auctions are entirely different experiences.

 JM: What goes into organizing a sale at Phillips?

 HH: It’s about a 3 month process for getting consignments.
-You take data from previous auctions and read markets to select and review artists that fit into each sale.
-With the younger artists, it’s about finding names you think may be ready for auction and sourcing them.
-With the blue chip artists, you review where the currents markets are for the artists, which is a combination of reviewing major collections and proactively seeking certain works for the sale.
+We analyze data from previous auctions and read markets to select and review artists that are a good fit for each sale.
+With the younger artists, it’s about finding names where demand outweighs supply and have started trading on the secondary market, then proactively sourcing them.

 JM: Do you feel as though this is a curatorial practice?

-HH: To a certain extent.
-I think a curator would laugh at my answer but I think more and more so you get the flexibility to curate the sales, and handpick certain artists particularly at the younger end and that’s what’s so exciting about what’s developing at that end of the market.
-There are so many good artists coming through the ranks you can really try to handpick the ones you think are particularly strong and place them in a sale.
-For example, we’ve got a really good group of young LA-based painters that we’re excited about who are just coming up the pipeline now.
+HH: Yes, to a certain extent.
+There are so many great artists coming through the ranks you can really try to handpick the ones you think are particularly strong and place them in a sale.
+For example, we’ve got a really good group of young LA-based painters that we’re excited about who are gaining momentum now.
 There’s a lot of young talent really, which has always been a focus for Phillips.

 JM: What dictates to you that these artists are ready for the secondary market?